thisloke/ng2-fittext/README.md

 ### Usage

-Import it in your Angular2 project like a directive
+Import it in your Angular2 project like a module

 1) Declare it in your module
     ```sh
-    import {FittextDirective} from "ng2-fittext/ng2-fittext";
+    import {Ng2FittextModule} from "ng2-fittext/ng2-fittext";
     @NgModule({
       imports: [
-        ...
-      ],
-      declarations: [
-        FittextDirective
+        Ng2FittextModule
       ]
     })